learn-co-curriculum/js-advanced-functions-the-lost-context-bug/README.md

 console.log(configuration.closing.Thor) //=> "Admiration, respect, and love"
 ```

-What we have here is one of the most boggling problems in JavaScript: the
+What we have here is one of the most boggling problems in JavaScript: a bug
+created in the shadow of the all-too-easy-to-forget fact that function
-surprise that function expressions and declarations inside of other functions
+expressions and declarations ***inside*** of other functions ***do not
-***do not automatically*** use the same context.
-Forgetting or not quite fully
+automatically*** use the same context as the outer function ***even when we
-*appreciating JavaScript's rules around execution contexts can create this
-*bug: the lost context bug.
+pass it explicitly***.
+As we said in "Introduction to Context" (_and_ said it
+was very important), this causes many bugs.
+Here's an example!

 ## Debugging: Discovering the Nature of the Lost Context Bug